 The Court of Justice of the European Union is one of seven European institutions.
 It is the judicial authority of the European Union and its task is to ensure compliance with European law by overseeing the uniform interpretation and application of the Treaties.
 The institution contributes to the preservation of the values of the European Union and, through its case-law, works towards the building of Europe.
 The Court of Justice of the European Union is made up of two courts: the 'Court of Justice' and the 'General Court'.
-Contents 5 A/ The year in pictures B/ The year in figures A/ A look back at the most important judgments of the year B/ Key figures concerning judicial activity A/ Important events A/ An efficient, modern and multilingual administration 56 B/ The year in figures
+Contents Introduction by the president 1/2017 at a glance A/ The year in pictures 7 B/ The year in figures14 2/Judicial activity A/ A look back at the most important judgments of the year 3/ A year of openness and exchanges A/ Important events41 B/ Key figures 4/ An administration at the service of justice A/ An efficient, modern and multilingual administration49 B/ Figures and projects51 5/ Looking ahead - 6/ Stay connected!